Gordon Stubley is a Professor in the Department of Mechanical and Mechatronics Engineering.

 - ME 351 - Fluid Mechanics 1

-- ME 566 - Computational Fluid Dynamics for Engineering Design
+- ME 566 - CFD for Engineering Design

 - J.A.
 Timermans, C. Bruni, R. Gorbet, B. Moffat, G. Stubley, D. Williams, and T. Holmes, The flourishing care in a multidisciplinary Faculty Learning Community, Int.
 J. for Academic Development, 23, 2018, 367 - 373